dlab-berkeley/Git-Fundamentals/lessons/03_Git_Collaborative.md

 GitHub provides a very nice platform to handle PRs - users can view the PRs, comment on them, and ask for changes.
 Once the maintainer of the repo is satisfied, they can merge the PR and the `main` branch is updated with the changes in the feature branch.<br>

 The process of merging the changes in this way allows people to work in parallel on the `main` repo without modifying the `main` branch.
 Couple this with GitHub's platform for handling PRs, and you have a powerful tool for incorporating parallel changes into a repository.<br>

-Let's give this a shot!
-You are going to make a change to an existing repository and submit a pull request for it.
-We'll be working in a repository called `Git-Playground` which is available on the D-Lab GitHub at [this link](https://github.com/dlab-berkeley/Git-Playground).<br>

 Go to your forked `Git-Playground` repository on GitHub.
 GitHub can already tell you made a change, and gives you the option to make a pull request!
 Click `Contribute` andn `Open pull request`.
 If you don't see this button, no worries - go to the "Pull Requests" button next to Issues, and you can manually make one there.
 Follow the instructions for making the pull request, and we'll merge a couple of them!<br>